Hamstone

-Hamstone is the name given to a honey-coloured building stone from Ham Hill, Somerset, England.
+Hamstone is a honey-coloured building stone from Ham Hill, Somerset, England.
 It is a well-cemented medium to coarse grained limestone characterised by marked bedding planes of clay inclusions and less well-cemented material which weather differentially to give exposed blocks a characteristic furrowed appearance.
 In origin, Hamstone is a Jurassic limestone from the Toarcian, or Upper Lias, stage.

 History

 In the 19th century there were 24 small quarries operating on Ham Hill employing some 200 men.
 In later Victorian times industrial quarrying expanded significantly, with upwards of 200 small family-run quarries and masonry businesses operating on site.

 Modern quarrying

 Today hamstone is quarried in only two areas of Ham Hill.
 The North quarry, run by Ham & Doulting Stone, extracts stone from just beneath the surface and is the longest running hamstone quarry in existence.
 The Norton or South quarry, run by Harvey Stone, extracts its stone from some 20–30 metres below the surface.
 This quarry was formed by the re-opening of workings that were abandoned in the 1930s.
 Hamstone House was built with the last significant supply of hamstone from the quarries before their closure.
 Both quarries are owned by the Duchy of Cornwall.

 A study by South Somerset District Council’s Area Conservation Officer noted that the stone of the South quarry is yellower in colour, less hard and less durable than the greyer North quarry hamstone.
 North quarry stone is primarily used by local stonemasons for the repair of external features in historic buildings, such as mullion windows and ashlars stonework as well as for new developments in conservation areas.